myihbach/myihbach/README.md

 - NLP, Text mining and Web mining
 - Data visualization and Business Intelligence
 - Distributed computing and HPC
-- Multi-agent modeling
-- Stochastic modeling
+- Multi-agent and Stochastic modeling
-- numerical analysis methods
+- PDE and numerical methods
 - CyberSecurity
 ---